janbernloehr/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Conv3         		| 0.7   							            |
 | FC             		| 0.5   							            |

-Still, my first epochs resulted in an accuracy below 0.9 thus I chose to add a bit of l2 regularization to speedup training.
-After trying `lambda = 0.001` and `lambda = 0.0001` I went for the latter.
+Still, my first epochs resulted in low accuracy on both the training and the validation set and accuracy improved only very slow.
+To speed up training, I chose to add a bit of l2 regularization.
+After trying `lambda = 0.001` and `lambda = 0.0001`, I went for the latter.

+After training for 100 epochs, I decided to use the 31st epoch since it appeared to be the one where the model stopped improving.
+Subsequently, I reduced the learning rate and tried to improve on that model but without success.
+So I just sticked with the 31st epoch of the first training.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-My final model results were: **TODO**
+My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.98
-* validation set accuracy of ?
+* validation set accuracy of 0.958
-* test set accuracy of ?
+* test set accuracy of 0.969

+I am quite happy about the test set result which is even better than the validation result - dropout did an amazing job here.

 * What was the first architecture that was tried and why was it chosen?